AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 We specify a fixed `sampleDelta` value to traverse the hemisphere; decreasing or increasing the sample delta will increase or decrease the accuracy respectively.
 So think of it that we are traversing the phi and theta for-loops by a value of 0.025 every iteration until the Boolean statement is met.

 From within both loops, we take both spherical coordinates to convert them to a 3D Cartesian sample vector, convert the sample from tangent to world space oriented around the normal, and use this sample vector to directly sample the HDR environment map.
-We add each sample result to `irradiance` which at the end we divide by the total number of samples taken,
+We add each sample result to `irradiance` which at the end we divide by the total number of samples taken, giving us the average sampled irradiance.
+Note that we scale the sampled color value by `cos(theta)` due to the light being weaker a larger angles and by `sin(theta)` to account for the smaller sample areas in the higher hemisphere areas.

+Now what's left to do is to setup the OpenGL rendering code such that we can convolute the earlier captured `envCubemap`.
+First we create the irradiance